perez987/macOS-12-13-on-Z390-with-OpenCore/README.md

 I have used the latest OpenCore version, 0.7.6, with the same settings that I use for Big Sur.
 For the installation to be successful, 3 parameters related to security must be set:

-- SecureBootModel=j160 or Default in config.plist (Apple secure boot corresponds to MacPro7,1 and Default sets the same model as in SMBIOS)
+- `SecureBootModel=j160` or `SecureBootModel=Default` in config.plist (Apple secure boot corresponds to MacPro7,1 and Default sets the same model as in SMBIOS)
-- SIP enabled (csr-active-config=00000000 in config.plist)
+- SIP enabled (`csr-active-config=00000000` in config.plist)
 - Gatekeeper enabled (`sudo spctl --master-enable` in Terminal).

 These security options can be changed after installation as they do not are required for Monterey to run.